M1 Abrams: Strategic

 Strategic mobility is the ability of the tanks of an armed force to arrive in a timely, cost effective, and synchronized fashion.
 The Abrams can be carried by a C-5 Galaxy or a C-17 Globemaster III.
-The limited capacity (two combat-ready tanks in a C-5, one combat-ready tank in a C-17) caused serious logistical problems when deploying the tanks for the first Persian Gulf War, though there was enough time for 1,848 tanks to be transported by ship.
+The limited capacity (two combat-ready tanks in a C-5, one combat-ready tank in a C-17) caused serious logistical problems when deploying the tanks for the first Gulf War, though there was enough time for 1,848 tanks to be transported by ship.

 The Marines transported their Marine Air-Ground Task Force Abrams tanks by combat ship.
 A Wasp-class Landing Helicopter Dock (LHD) typically carried a platoon of four to five tanks attached to the deployed Marine Expeditionary Unit, which were then amphibiously transported to shore by Landing Craft Air Cushion (LCAC) at one combat-ready tank per landing craft.

 The Abrams is also transportable by truck, namely the Oshkosh M1070 and M1000 Heavy Equipment Transporter System (HETS) for the US Military.
 The HETS can operate on highways, secondary roads, and cross-country.
 It accommodates the four tank crew members.
-The Australian Army uses customised MAN trucks to transport its Abrams.
+The Australian Army uses customized MAN trucks to transport its Abrams.

 The first instance of the Abrams being airlifted directly into a battlefield occurred in October 1993.
 Following the Battle of Mogadishu, 18 M1 tanks were airlifted by C-5 aircraft to Somalia from Hunter Army Airfield, Georgia.

+Issues

+Air filter clog

+In a NSIA report on the Abrams in the Gulf War, crews reported issues related to the turbine engine, other than the fuel consumption concerns, they noted the Abrams suffered from sand clogging the filters which were known to cause reduced fuel economy, or in the worst case, engine damage.